France

 Adding people power to green policy

 France has some of the world’s most ambitious climate laws, combined with high-level government commitment to global leadership as personified by President Macron’s pledge to “Make Our Planet Great Again”.
-But have the gilet jaunes protests - sparked in part by opposition to green taxes - put the brakes on France's ecological transition?
+Some feared that the gilet jaunes protests - sparked in part by opposition to green taxes – may have put the brakes on France's ecological transition.
+Yet in the face of COVID-19, France has reaffirmed its commitment to green recovery, thus setting a leading example of aligning ecological with economic recovery.

 Ranked first in a 2017 assessment of EU decarbonisation plans, the Stratégie Nationale bas Carbone (SNBC) establishes ambitious and legally binding carbon budgets, a carbon pricing trajectory to 2030, and clear processes to develop and monitor the low-carbon transition.
-The country has a strong track record of leading from the front on environmental matters: in 2015, France became the first country in the world to introduce mandatory climate change-related reporting for institutional investors, and in 2019 committed to carbon neutrality by 2050, one of the first G7 countries to do so.1
+France has a strong track record of leading from the front on the environment, and in 2019 became the first G7 country to commit to carbon neutrality by 2050.1

-Forced by significant public pressure to roll back planned fuel taxes, the Macron government has had to re-think its approach to green legislation.
-The new Citizen’s Convention on Climate, launched in May 2019, has created a people’s assembly of 150 randomly selected citizens tasked with overhauling environmental law – producing policy from the people, rather than imposing it from above.4
+However, in late 2018, the Gilets Jaunes protests appeared to have derailed France’s green transition.2 An overstretched public welfare system, rising income inequality and political disenfranchisement led to significant social unrest, forcing the Macron government to rethink its approach to green legislation.
+A Citizen’s Convention on Climate, launched in May 2019, created a people’s assembly of 150 randomly selected citizens tasked with overhauling environmental law – producing policy from the people, rather than imposing it from above.3

 France remains a salutary lesson to other governments.
-Large majorities of citizens are concerned about climate change and want to see action.
-But they want green policies that will benefit everyone, not just elites, and they want the costs of those policies to fall fairly on the shoulders of those most responsible.
-A green economy must be a fair economy first.
+Voters want green policies that will benefit everyone, not just elites, and they want the costs of those policies to fall fairly on the shoulders of those most responsible.
+The gilet jaunes protests are a reminder than ordinary people will not accept environmental policy imposed from above.
+But the country’s world-leading green recovery plans are a sign that a people-first approach can deliver significant ambition.

 Policy Scores